 The Nordic Blue that I chose was the C2 Inuvik Ice Eggshell

-It is such a warm color against the red house and it will be beautiful in the winter months against all that white snow!
+It is such a warm color for the front door against the red house and it will be beautiful in the winter months against all that white snow!

 Full disclosure: It’s been raining for about 6 weeks straight here in Vermont at the time of this post, which really made the photography a bear.
 But we are all friends here and I hope you will enjoy the post!